lapots/tree-model-system/README.md

 # start

-To start application use `gradlew bootRun`
+To start application use `gradlew clean build runAll`